Goubermouche/sigma/README.md

 ```

 ## Project status
 As Sigma is currently under heavy development, it isn't ready for stable use, and many breaking changes may (and most likely will) be made.
-Please note that why the end goal is to target GPU's and other massivelly parallel targets, the current goal is to get a basic CPU-oriented language going, and there isn't a hard timeframe set - for more details see the current status bellow:
+Please note that while the end goal is to target GPU's and other massivelly parallel targets, the current goal is to get a basic CPU-oriented language going, and there isn't a hard timeframe set - for more details see the current status bellow:
 -   Language features
     -   Implicit & explicit type casts
     -   Custom structured types
     -   Namespaces / modules / some kind of way of separating large sections of code
+        - Namespaces are currently under dev (functions done, globals TBD)
 -   Future:
     -   Unified package manager
     -   Official GPU support via kernels